|

 Alternatives when UAC is enabled for administrators

-So we can safely conclude that if UAC is enabled for administrators, some automation options are out.
+So we can conclude that if UAC is enabled for administrators, some automation options are out.

 It would not be possible for example to install software from a logon script,